Open Singup

 -Storage: The oral suspension is stable for 28 days when stored under refrigeration (2 to 8 degrees C, 36 to 46 degrees F).

-During adult clinical trials with valacyclovir (8 g/day for 8 to 84 weeks), cases of thrombotic thrombocytopenic purpura (TTP) and hemolytic-uremic syndrome (HUS) have occurred in patients with advanced HIV disease, bone marrow transplantations, and renal transplantations.
+Cases of thrombotic thrombocytopenic purpura (TTP) and hemolytic-uremic syndrome (HUS) have occurred in patients with advanced HIV disease and bone marrow and renal transplant recipients receiving valacyclovir (8 grams per day) during adult clinical trials.
 Some of these cases were associated with fatal outcomes.
-The manufacturer recommends discontinuing valacyclovir treatment if clinical symptoms and laboratory finding suggest development of TTP or HUS.
+Discontinue valacyclovir treatment immediately if clinical symptoms and laboratory findings suggest development of TTP or HUS.
+Other hematologic abnormalities observed in adult clinical trials with valacyclovir include anemia (less than 1%), leukopenia (1% or less), decreased neutrophil counts/neutropenia (18%), and thrombocytopenia (0.1% to 3%).
+Aplastic anemia and leukocytoclastic vasculitis have also been observed in postmarketing reports.

 Cases of renal failure (unspecified) have been reported during treatment with valacyclovir.
 Patient populations at increased risk of developing valacyclovir-associated renal failure include patients with underlying renal disease who receive dosages not adjusted based on their renal function, patients concurrently receiving other nephrotoxic medications, and patients without adequate hydration.
 Dehydration has been reported as an adverse effect of valacyclovir in pediatric patients; monitor hydration status carefully.
+Increases in serum creatinine (more than 1.5-times the upper limit of normal) were reported in up to 0.7% of adult patients in clinical trials.
 If anuria or renal failure develops during treatment with valacyclovir, the patient may benefit from hemodialysis until restoration of renal function can be achieved.
-Increases in serum creatinine (more than 1.5x ULN) were reported in up to 0.7% of adult patients in clinical trials.
-Renal pain that may be associated with renal failure has been noted in postmarketing reports.
+Renal pain that may be associated with renal failure has also been observed in postmarketing reports.

 Sinus tachycardia and hypertension were noted in valacyclovir postmarketing reports.

-Use valacyclovir with caution in patients with renal impairment or renal failure; dosage adjustments are required in patients with a CrCl < 50 ml/min/1.73m2.
+Use valacyclovir with caution in patients with renal impairment or renal failure; dosage adjustments are required in patients with a CrCl less than 50 mL/minute/1.73 m2.
 Acute renal failure and CNS toxicity have been reported in patients with underlying renal dysfunction who have received inappropriately high doses of valacyclovir for their level of renal function.
 Patients receiving potentially nephrotoxic drugs together with valacyclovir may have an increased risk of renal dysfunction.

-Description: Valacyclovir is a prodrug that gets rapidly converted to acyclovir in vivo.
+Description: Valacyclovir is a prodrug that is rapidly converted to acyclovir in vivo.
 The result of administering valacyclovir, the L-valyl ester of acyclovir, is significantly improved oral bioavailability, which allows for less frequent dosing compared to oral acyclovir.
-While valacyclovir is only available as an oral tablet, extemporaneous compounding instructions are available to prepare an oral suspension.
 Valacyclovir is approved for the treatment of chickenpox and herpes labialis (cold sores) in pediatric patients; however, it has been used off-label for herpes zoster and other herpes simplex infections.
 Valacyclovir is FDA-approved in pediatric patients as young as 2 years of age.

 Per the manufacturer, this drug has been shown to be active against most strains of the following microorganisms either in vitro and/or in clinical infections: herpes simplex virus type 1, herpes simplex virus type 2, varicella-zoster virus